Browns' Garrett released from hospital after scary crash

 The highway patrol doesn’t suspect impairment from drugs or alcohol.
 Garrett and his passenger were both wearing seat belts in his Porsche 911 Turbo S. The crash is still under investigation.

-One of the NFL’s most dominant defensive players, the 26-year-old Garrett has recorded 61 1/2 sacks in 71 games.
+One of the NFL’s most dominant defensive players, Garrett has recorded 61 1/2 sacks in 71 games.
 He needs one sack to pass Clay Matthews for the team’s career record.

 The Browns drafted Garrett with the No. 1 overall pick in 2017.